devoreni/PokemonRandBatGIV/data/readme.txt

 This document does nothing.
-Ignore
+Ignore but do not delete.